material-motion/material-motion/starmap/specifications/runtime/README.md

 ```

 ### Store all subscriptions

-Store all subscriptions made via the `connect` API.

 An array is adequate because we currently have no mechanism for removing subscriptions once they are
 made.